Scripps Mercy Hospital Internal Medicine Residency Program

 - Residents on subspecialty electives often work directly with the subspecialty attending, performing procedures and consultations.

 - Scripps Mercy faculty and residents develop and implement resident-driven clinical guidelines and clinical performance improvement projects.

-Scripps Mercy San Diego and its residents also help train MS-3 and MS-4 students from multiple medical schools on some inpatient and outpatient rotations, so residents gain experience teaching medicine as well as learning it.
+Scripps Mercy San Diego and its residents also help train MS-3 and MS-4 students from UC San Diego and other medical schools on some inpatient and outpatient rotations, so residents gain experience teaching medicine as well as learning it.

-- Extensive training in performing and interpreting portable, bedside ultrasonography under the cardiovascular limited ultrasound examination.
+- Extensive training in performing and interpreting portable, bedside ultrasonography as part of the cardiovascular limited ultrasound examination.